 For example, some delivery companies may want a stronger focus on route optimization, route customization, and route planning from their delivery software.

-In this post, we cover 4 Tookan alternatives, including:
+In this post, we cover six Tookan alternatives, including:

-Our easy-to-use delivery tool for businesses of all sizes that focuses on improving last-mile delivery processes, from route planning to driver management.
+Our easy-to-use delivery tool for businesses of all sizes focuses on improving last-mile delivery processes — from route planning to driver management.

-A field service management platform that also offers route management tools, suited for specific industries such as landscaping and pest control.
+This field service management platform offers route management tools for specific industries, such as landscaping and pest control.

-A lightweight route planning tool for delivery teams who don’t need features such as driver tracking and order updates.
+This lightweight route planning tool is for delivery teams that don’t need features like driver tracking and order updates.

-A Tookan competitor that focuses on larger enterprises that need fleet management software.
+This Tookan competitor focuses on larger enterprises that need driver management software.

-As we continued to improve our product based on feedback from our customers, you told us that you wanted an easy-to-use, scalable, all-in-one delivery management app that could be used by entire delivery teams — not just individual drivers.
+As we continued to improve our product based on feedback, we learned customers wanted an easy-to-use, scalable, all-in-one delivery management app for entire delivery teams — not just individual drivers.

 Specifically, Circuit for Teams lets you:

-- Monitor routes in progress (GPS driver tracking).
+- Monitor routes and track drivers in progress (GPS driver tracking)

-Note: If you’re looking for a Tookan alternative because you need a route optimization solution and don’t need delivery team management features, click here to learn about our route planner.
+Note: If you’re looking for a Tookan alternative because you need a route optimization solution — but don’t want to wait and speak to sales to get started, learn about Circuit for Teams.

-Unlike Tookan, route optimization is the cornerstone of our delivery software and is included in every plan we offer.
-With Circuit for Teams, there’s no limit to how many stops you can optimize in a route, as well as no limit to how many routes you can create.
+With Circuit for Teams, there’s no limit to how many stops you can optimize in a route or how many routes you can create.

-You can quickly create routes by uploading addresses into Circuit via our spreadsheet import.
+You can save time and quickly create routes by uploading addresses into Circuit for Teams through our spreadsheet import.

-You can also manually enter addresses into the Circuit app.
-Manual entry is a plus because unlike platforms like Tookan, delivery drivers can add addresses while on the go, without having to rely on dispatch HQ to update the route.
+Manual entry is a plus because, unlike platforms like Tookan, delivery drivers can add addresses while on the go without relying on dispatch HQ to update the route.
 But dispatchers can also lock drivers out of this function as needed.

 Once you’ve planned and customized your route, you can send the route to your drivers.